github/gh-ost/doc/command-line-flags.md

 `--critical-load` defines a threshold that, when met, `gh-ost` panics and bails out.
 The default behavior is to bail out immediately when meeting this threshold.

-This may sometimes lead to migrations bailing out on a very short spike, that, while in itself is impacting production and is worth investigating, isn't reason enough to kill a 10 hour migration.
+This may sometimes lead to migrations bailing out on a very short spike, that, while in itself is impacting production and is worth investigating, isn't reason enough to kill a 10-hour migration.

 ### critical-load-hibernate-seconds